 Fresno Grizzlies Game Notes vs Rancho Cucamonga

-Tomorrow, we have our Mental Health Awareness Night and Friday Night Fireworks.
-On Saturday, we have a pregame concert for Christian Fellowship Night, Community Outreach Night and the celebration of the 2002 Taylor Cup Champion Fresno Falcons!
+Tonight, we have our Mental Health Awareness Night and Friday Night Fireworks.
+Tomorrow, we have a pregame concert for Christian Fellowship Night, Community Outreach Night and the celebration of the 2002 Taylor Cup Champion Fresno Falcons!

 The Grizzlies and Quakes continue their six-game series tonight.
 First pitch is scheduled for 6:50 pm PT from Chukchansi Park.
-Grizzlies RHP McCade Brown and Quakes LHP Benony Robles are the probable starters.
+Grizzlies RHP Brayan Castillo and Quakes RHP Ben Casparius are the probable starters.
 I have attached the roster/game notes.

+MENTAL HEALTH AWARENESS: Tonight is Mental Health Awareness Night at Chukchansi Park.
+To commemorate the event, the Grizzlies will be wearing specialty black/green jerseys, socks, belts and wristbands (lime green is the official color of mental health awareness) for the game.
+The team will also promote the cause throughout the month to help draw awareness.
+This year's theme is around hope.
+We hope that everyone can speak more openly about struggles around our social, mental, and emotional wellness and support each other through those challenges.
+We want to continue to normalize the topic and having a mental health night at the ballpark is a way to try and get past the stigma which prevented us from sharing our challenges, fearful of being rejected and hesitant in getting help.

 THE SINGLE-A DODGERS ARE IN TOWN: The Fresno Grizzlies and Rancho Cucamonga Quakes (Dodgers Single-A affiliate) continue their six-game series tonight at Chukchansi Park.
 This is the first of two meetings between the clubs and the only regular season series in downtown Fresno.
 Last season, the Grizzlies and Quakes only played each other six times, all in Fresno.
 The Grizzlies won four of the six games, including an epic 10-9 comeback, walk-off win on July 3rd.